YinHK-gameDev/unity-learn/ai/ML agents/Observations&Sensors.md

 > **Note**: Agents using visual observations can capture state of arbitrary complexity and are useful when the **state is difficult to describe numerically**.
 However, they are also typically **less efficient and slower to train**, and sometimes **don't succeed at all as compared to vector observations**.
 As such, they should only be used when it is **not possible to properly define the problem using vector or ray-cast observations**.

+### Grid Observations

+Grid-base observations combine the advantages of 2D spatial representation in visual observations, and the flexibility of defining detectable objects in RayCast observations.
+The sensor uses a set of box queries in a grid shape and gives a top-down 2D view around the agent.
+This can be implemented by adding a **`GridSensorComponent`** to the Agent GameObject.

+During observations, the sensor detects the presence of detectable objects in each cell and encode that into one-hot representation.
+The collected information from each cell forms a 3D tensor observation and will be fed into the convolutional neural network (CNN) of the agent policy just like visual observations.

+The sensor component has the following settings: - Cell Scale The scale of each cell in the grid. - Grid Size Number of cells on each side of the grid. - Agent Game Object The Agent that holds the grid sensor.
+This is used to disambiguate objects with the same tag as the agent so that the agent doesn't detect itself. - Rotate With Agent Whether the grid rotates with the Agent. - Detectable Tags A list of strings corresponding to the types of objects that the Agent should be able to distinguish between. - Collider Mask The LayerMask passed to the collider detection.
+This can be used to ignore certain types of objects. - Initial Collider Buffer Size The initial size of the Collider buffer used in the non-allocating Physics calls for each cell. - Max Collider Buffer Size The max size of the Collider buffer used in the non-allocating Physics calls for each cell.

+To allow more variety of observations that grid sensor can capture, the GridSensorComponent and the underlying GridSensorBase also provides interfaces that can be overridden to collect customized observation from detected objects.
+See the doc on extending [grid Sensors](https://github.com/Unity-Technologies/ml-agents/blob/release_21_docs/com.unity.ml-agents.extensions/Documentation~/CustomGridSensors.md) for more details on custom grid sensors.

+> **Note**: The `GridSensor` only works in 3D environments and will not behave properly in 2D environments.

+-   Attach `GridSensorComponent` to use.
+-   This observation type is best used when there is relevant non-visual spatial information that can be best captured in 2D representations.
+-   Use as small grid size and as few tags as necessary to solve the problem in order to improve learning stability and agent performance.
+-   Do not use `GridSensor` in a 2D game.

 ### ref
 https://unity-technologies.github.io/ml-agents/Learning-Environment-Design-Agents/#observations-and-sensors